Butterworth Squadron: Jackall fires on Lady Washington

-On December 3, 1794, during the conflict, the American snow Lady Washington arrived in Pearl Harbor where she was "met with a very friendly reception by Capt.
+On December 3, 1794, during the conflict, the American snow Lady Washington arrived in Pearl Harbor where she was "met with a friendly reception by Capt.
 Brown."
 On December 6, a battle was fought, Kalanikūpule was victorious.

 The accounts differ as to what next happened.
 According to Captain Bishop of the British ship Ruby, Kalanikūpule "came off and did homage to Brown as before, and at his return was saluted by one of the vessels, one of the guns happened to be shotted, which pierced the cabin of the American sloop [sic] and killed poor Kendrick at his table."

 According to Captain Boit of the American sloop Union, Kendrick "informed Capt.
 Brown that on the morrow he should cause the flag of the United States to be hoisted and fire a federal salute, which he begged might be answered by the two Englishmen, and it was accordingly agreed to, and Capt.
 Brown ordered three guns to be unshotted for that purpose, and about ten the next morning the ship Jackal began to salute, but on coming to the third gun it was discovered to be primed.
 So the apron of the fourth firearm was taken off which was fired and being shotted with round and grape shot, it pierced the side of the Lady Washington and killed Capt Kendrick as he sat at his table, and killed and wounded many upon the deck."

 James Rowan, the mate of Lady Washington at the time, would later say that "he had sworn since Captain Kendrick's death he would salute no vessel in a hurry, except at a safe distance."

 Captain Kendrick's body was buried ashore.
 Shortly thereafter Lady Washington sailed for Canton.